Customize your experience: Viewing All Products Viewing Products View All Products View Products Search

 All separable layers, including the moisture barrier, of the garments shall be individually inspected for:

-• Physical damage to all layers
+• Soiling, contamination and physical damage to all layers

 • Loss of moisture barrier integrity